 FGM is a severe violation of girls' and women's human rights

 FGM also increases the risk of deadly complications during pregnancy, labor and childbirth, endangering both mother and child.
 It reflects the low status of girls and women and reinforces gender inequality.
 There are no health benefits, according to the World Health Organization.
-In every case, FGM is not just an "old custom"; it is a severe violation of human rights.
+In every case, FGM is not just an "old custom" — it is a cruel violation of girls' and women's human rights.

 UNICEF is co-leading a global fight to stop FGM

-Working in partnership with the United Nations Population Fund (UNFPA) on the largest global effort to eliminate the violent practice, UNICEF fights FGM at every level.
+Working in partnership with the UNFPA on the largest global effort to eliminate the violent practice, UNICEF fights FGM at every level.
 Social workers stand up for vulnerable young girls on a one-on-one level.
 Trained leaders organize community outreach programs.
 Policy advocates encourage governments to change health care practices, human rights policies and legislation.
-UNICEF also provides medical and psychosocial care for girls who have been harmed and traumatized by mutilation.
+UNICEF also provides medical care for girls who have been harmed and traumatized by mutilation.

 Women AND men oppose FGM, even in countries where it is still common

 Age-old traditions die hard, but public opinion is gradually shifting against the ritual mutilation of young girls' bodies.
 According to UNICEF data, 67 percent of girls and women and 63 percent of boys and men say they want the practice to end.

 “Although female genital mutilation is associated with gender discrimination, our findings show that the majority of boys and men are actually against it,” said Francesca Moneti, UNICEF Senior Child Protection Specialist.
 “Unfortunately, individuals’ desire to end FGM is often hidden, and many women and men still believe the practice is needed in order for them to be accepted in their communities.”